Kids’ Books to Read for the Fourth of July

 What is the Declaration of Independence? by Michael C. Harris

-No Fourth of July book list is complete without one about the Declaration of Independence!
+No Fourth of July book list is complete without a story about the Declaration of Independence!

 If you liked this post, you might like these too: